indigo-dc/oidc-agent/gitbook/oidc-token.md

                              will export the value into an environment variable.
 The name of this variable can be set with OIDC_ISS.
-      --no-seccomp           Disables seccomp system call filtering; allowing all system calls.
-Use this option if you get an 'Bad system call' error and hand in a bug report.
   -o, --token[=OIDC_AT]      Return the requested access token.
 If neither -i
                              nor -e is set and OIDC_AT is not passed, the token is printed to stdout (Same behaviour as without